 Listen, there’s absolutely nothing wrong with adjusting or adapting your plan slightly.
 It’s often necessary when you’re facing a hefty goal that requires keeping motivation for quite some time.
 If a certain approach doesn’t work for you, find another one.
 Keep trying until you find the one which will keep you motivated and get you the desired results.

 Some people think that trying a different approach means giving up.
 They take pride in being really stubborn and refusing to try any other options on their way towards the goal.
-In our opinion, we believe that focus is what sounds and if you’re focusing on the goal you will find a way to accomplish it.
+In our opinion, we believe that focus is what it sounds like and if you’re focusing on the goal you will find a way to accomplish it.

 Give Yourself A Few Rewards

 This is a trick everyone likes: rewarding yourself is always pleasant.
 This is also one of the easiest and at the same time most powerful ways to stay motivated!